 Our minds work exactly the same when we meditate as when we’re doing other things.
 The only difference is that it’s much easier to learn how our mind works when we’re paying attention to it, as opposed to paying attention to other things.

-The human mind operates by making choices, and as it turns out, these choices are the only things we can control.
+The human mind operates by making choices, and as it turns out, these choices are the only things in life that we can control.
 Although it can seem like we make an endless number of choices, we really only ever make the same two choices over and over again.

 - We choose how to interpret a situation, and then

-- choose how we react to our own interpretation.
+- choose how to react to our own interpretation.

 Our thinking process of making these two choices relies upon:

 - Memories.
-We draw upon what we’ve learned though our past experiences in order relate to others and the world we live in.
-In the form of muscle memory, we can remember how to do things like run without thinking about every single muscle movement, or think relying only on our habitual mental patterns.
+We draw upon what we’ve learned through our past experiences in order relate to others and the world we live in.
+In the form of muscle memory, we can remember how to do things like run without thinking about every single muscle movement, or use our habitual mental patterns for basic interactions.